mirage/wodan/README.md

 ## Building, installing and running

-Wodan requires Opam, Mirage 3, and OCaml 4.06.
+Wodan requires Opam, Dune, Mirage 3, and OCaml 4.06.

 An opam switch with flambda is recommended for performance reasons.